 “Now all this took place to fulfill what was spoken by the Lord through the prophet: ‘Behold, the virgin shall be with child and shall bear a Son, and they shall call His name Immanuel,’ which translated means, ‘God with us'” (Matthew 1:22-23, NASB).

 Seven days into the New Year, and I am finally writing my first new blog post of the year.
-I wish I could find more time to write, but other responsibilities can crop us: my last post was Part II of my series, “Modern-Day Elijahs.”
+I wish I could find more time to write, but other responsibilities crop up.
+My last post was Part II of my series, “Modern-Day Elijahs.”
 That series may be delayed, but it has not been cancelled: the rest of the series is in the works.

 Many people view the new year as the chance to make a fresh start.
 Some people make “New Year’s Resolutions.”
 On January 1, my Facebook feed reminded me that, about six years ago, I resolved to publish a book by the end of the year.
 It did not happen: Since then, my only New Year’s resolution is to avoid making New Year’s resolutions.
 Every now and then, I will take some time for self-examination, seeing where my life is and how my relationship with Christ is developing.
 While that often occurs around the changing of the years, it is not limited to that.